-Board Tradition on Elections
+Solution Board Tradition on Elections

-While not a binding policy, it has been the tradition of the Board to appoint as Chair and Vice-Chair the two (2) individual Board Members who would be up for re-election in the next regularly scheduled election cycle.
-Traditionally, of these two members, the individual with the most seniority on the Board has served as Chair and the other as Vice-Chair, except in the case where the senior member had already served as Chair, in which case the junior member would serve in the Chair or the Vice Chair office Whenever both members continue to serve concurrently - in three (3) years the roles would be reversed up for re-election in the Springin the year following the single-seat election has been voted as Vice-Chair.
+While not a binding policy, it has been the tradition of the Board to appoint as Chairman and Vice-Chairman the two (2) individual Board members who would be up for re-election in the next regularly scheduled election cycle.
+Traditionally, of these two members, the individual with the most seniority on the Board has served as Chairman and the other as Vice-Chairman, except in the case where the senior member had already served as Chairman, in which case the junior member would serve in the Chairman or the Vice Chairman office.
+Whenever both members continue to serve concurrently - in three (3) years the roles would be reversed.

+Further, it is also the Board's tradition, that when applicable, each member of the Board has served as Chairman at least once every six years.
+In the case of the member that runs alone, every three (3) years, the Board has elected that individual as Chairman.
+One of the two (2) members who would be up for re-election in the Spring has been voted as Vice-Chairman.
 In the one instance where two (2) individuals were newly elected to the Board, neither had seniority and the Board followed the nominating and election process outside of the aforementioned tradition.

-Further, it is also the Board's tradition, that when applicable, each member of the Board has served as Chair at least once every six years.
-In the case of the member that runs alone, every three (3) years, the Board has elected that individual as Chair.
-One of the two (2) members who would be